-For more information, the full length on the University Academic Freedom Policy can be found HERE
+For more information, the full length on the University Academic Freedom Policy can be found on the University's website.

 Academic Degree Requirements

 Students are enrolled in UoPeople's Master of Business Administration (MBA) or in UoPeople's Master of Education in Advanced Teaching and are responsible for knowing and meeting all degree requirements outlined in the University Catalog at the time they commenced their studies at the University of the People.
 They may elect instead to complete the requirements in the most recent Catalog.